Johannahhh/processingproject/README.md

 ## Room for Improvement
 An improvement I could have made was to perhaps separate the corresponding images from the letter instead of making it all one image.
 This way, I could have potentially animated the images, as adding a transition would be more appealing to children, who are my target audience.

-I also could have added a sound features.
+I also could have added sound features.
 I found it very difficult to include sound in the project, so I decided not to include it altogether.
 With further time, practice and troubleshooting, I believe this could have been achieved.

 ## Acknowledgements
 This project was inspired by alphabet songs taught in schools while giving it a unique and interactive twist.
-I'd like to thank my tutor and head of Working with Data and Code for helping to educate myself and the cohort on coding.
+I'd like to thank my tutor staff of Working with Data and Code for helping to educate myself and the cohort on coding.
 Furthermore, I would not have been able to perfect this project without the help of the resources I have linked in the 'Setup' heading.

 ## Contact